Steerable Adversarial Scenario Generation through Test-Time Preference Alignment: Experiments

 We first benchmark SAGE in an open-loop setting against SOTA adversarial baselines.
 Tabs. \ref{tab:results_replay} and \ref{tab:results_rl} suggest that SAGE shows a superior balance between adversariality and realism.
 When configured for maximum adversariality, SAGE achieves a high attack success rate and adversarial reward, competitive with the strongest baselines.
 More importantly, it maintains significantly lower realism and map compliance penalties across the board.
 For instance, against the Replay policy, SAGE reduces map violations (e.g., Cross Line penalty of 1.084) by over 85\% compared to Rule-based (7.724) and CAT (9.078), while also achieving the highest behavioral realism.
 This highlights the effectiveness of treating map compliance as a hard constraint rather than a soft penalty.
 A noteworthy observation arises from the distributional distance metrics.
 While SAGE excels at maintaining low realism penalties for individual trajectories, it can produce a higher distributional distance than other methods, though within a reasonable range.
 This suggests that it achieves adversariality not by generating physically implausible actions, but by discovering coherent and statistically rare long-tail scenarios that challenge the ego agent precisely because they are underrepresented in the training distribution.

 Qualitative results in Fig.~\ref{Fig_case_baseline} (more examples in section \ref{ssec:more examples}) confirm these findings.
 While baselines often produce physically awkward or rule-violating trajectories, SAGE generates challenging yet plausible maneuvers.
 This ability is crucial for meaningful safety validation and robust agent training.
 Similar trends are observed when testing against a stronger RL policy (Tab.~\ref{tab:results_rl}), confirming the robustness of SAGE.
-Further results against IDM and Rule-based policies are provided in Appendix~\ref{ss:results_idm_rule}.
+Quantitative results against {other reactive} policies are provided in Appendix~\ref{ss:results_idm_rule} {and visualized in Fig. \ref{Fig_case_different_policies}.
+Fig. \ref{Fig_types} shows that SAGE generates diverse types of plausible adversarial behaviors for effective stress tests and training.}